garthvh/esp8266button/README.md

 ## Software

 An IoT Button using an ESP8266 WiFI microcontroller, a push button and github actions.
-POSTS to a GitHub Actions Workflow dispatch event endpoint which updates a comment on an issue specific to each button.
+POSTS to a [GitHub Actions Workflow dispatch event]( https://docs.github.com/en/rest/reference/actions#create-a-workflow-dispatch-event) endpoint which updates a comment on an issue specific to each button.

 I originally built this project using the IFTTT maker channel sending text messages, then switched to updating a github issue once text messages were no longer free.
 Now that IFTTT itself is no longer free I wrote a third sketch using GitHub Actions.
-This makes for a simpler demo anyways as the only service involved is GitHub.
+This makes for a simpler demo anyways as the only service involved is GitHub and everything is stored in code.
 You can see the ReadMe with instructions from the original IFTTT project [here](https://github.com/garthvh/esp8266button/wiki/Original-IFTTT-Readme)

 The github actions workflow YML file update-issue-comment.yml is also in this repository and you can see the button press comments on the issue i have created for my SparkFun Thing button.